Your Digital Gateway to APAC mVAS · DCB Aggregator

 Launching without local language support

-A subscription notification in English to a subscriber in rural Bangladesh is not just ineffective — it is a compliance risk.
-Regulatory bodies across APAC require subscriber communications in local languages.
-Beyond compliance, content without localisation fails to convert.
-Bengali, Sinhalese, Thai, Urdu — local language support is a prerequisite, not an enhancement.
+A subscription notification in English to a subscriber in rural Bangladesh is a compliance risk.
+Regulatory bodies require subscriber communications in local languages.
+Bengali, Sinhalese, Thai, Urdu — localisation is a prerequisite, not an enhancement.

 How Digitantra solves all five